Monday, August 25, 2025

 Dr. Theo Laetsch wrote, God’s Word and action is to uproot all that destroys intimacy between Him and His people.
 He uses armies of nations and population displacement to bring about the demise of ungodly societal systems.
 Like in the days of Noah, God’s heart is grieved over the way the people treat Him and one another.
 [2]

-Plucking up, breaking down, destroying and overthrowing is about repentance of sin.
-Building and planting is about receiving the glad tidings of what Christ has done for us.
-We need to give to God our sin.
-We need to receive from God His forgiveness, His grace and His Holy Spirit to live a new life.
-We either let Christ bear the wrath of God for our sin and be saved from sin’s consequences, or we bear the consequences of our sins ourselves, and perish in it.
+Plucking up, breaking down, destroying and overthrowing is about repentance.
+Building and planting is about receiving.
+We either let Christ bear the wrath of God for our sin and be saved from its consequences, or we bear its consequences ourselves and perish.

 God prophets urge people to relinquish a perishing world to receive an everlasting one.

-Jeremiah’s name contains the Gospel in a simple form.
-His name has a double meaning.
-His name can mean Yah razes or Yah raises.
-Yah means Lord.
-Raze relates to the work of repentance.
-Raise relates to the work of the Gospel.
-Baptism symbolizes dying to our old Adam of sin and being raised to the new Adam which we become in Christ.
-“If anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
-[8]
+Baptism symbolizing dying to our old Adam of sin and being raised to the new Adam which we become in Christ.
+2 Corinthians 5:17 says, “If anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”

 Jesus Christ was crucified, dead and buried (razed) and resurrected (raised).
 Now, we too have hope that though due to sin we die (raze us), Jesus resurrects (raises) us to new and eternal life.